-This child protection/safeguarding policy outlines how the school/college will safeguard and promote children's welfare to keep our learners safe from abuse, neglect, and exploitation.
+This safeguarding and child protection policy outlines how we will safeguard and promote children's welfare to keep our learners safe from abuse, neglect, and exploitation.

 The policy applies to all adults, including volunteers, governors/trustees, supply staff and contractors working in or on behalf of the setting.